InfoSecGopNik/CTF/_posts/2025-07-12-starter-ctf-challenge.md

 ```html
 nmap -sSV -p- –min-rate 5000 <IP>
 ```
-The -sS option performs a SYN scan, which—unlike a full TCP connect scan—does not complete the three-way handshake.
-The -sV option enables service version detection through banner grabbing.
-Since both are part of the -s family of options, Nmap allows them to be combined as -sSV.
-Additionally, the -p- flag tells Nmap to scan all 65,535 TCP ports.
-Finally, the --min-rate 5000 option is used to send packets as quickly as possible, which is especially useful when scanning all ports.
+The **-sS** option performs a **SYN scan**, which—unlike a full TCP connect scan—does not complete the three-way handshake.
+The **-sV** option enables service version detection through banner grabbing.
+Since both are part of the **-s** family of options, Nmap allows them to be combined as **-sSV**.
+Additionally, the **-p-** flag tells Nmap to scan all 65,535 TCP ports.
+Finally, the **--min-rate 5000** option is used to send packets as quickly as possible, which is especially useful when scanning all ports.
 If you're only targeting specific ports or using a common port list, the impact of this option is minimal.
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/starter-ctf-challenge/1.png)
 <br>
 Once we've listed the ports and services, we'll try connecting to each of them.